cysouw/diathesis/text/c11_infinitive.md

 c.
 Zuhause lässt es sich gut arbeiten.
 :::

 This diathesis is not possible with many patientive intransitive verbs like *platzen* 'to burst' [@next a,b] or *bluten* 'to bleed' [@next c,d].
-However, note that this group of patientive intransitives is a different group of patientive intransitives than those that take a *sein+Partizip* perfect (cf. [@sec:participles-restrictions]).
+However, note that this group of patientive intransitives is a different group of patientive intransitives than those that take a *sein+Partizip* perfect (cf. [@sec:participles-sein-perfect]).

 ::: ex
 a.
 Der Ballon platzt. \